Rushland Boss, serving humanity simply by showing up here each and every day behind the Golden EIB microphone on the left coast all week long.

 And that's crony socialism or capitalism, and that's not healthy either.

-You know, what business do they have taking $700 billion grants for green energy from the government?
+General Electric, you know, what business do they have taking $700 billion grants for green energy from the government?

-What they don't need it.
+They don't need it.

-They've got play can use their own money.
+They can use their own money.

-They sidle up, they make a deal with Obama, and their competitors don't have that close relationship and don't have the same access to benefits and so that's the way it works.
+They make a deal with Obama, and their competitors don't have that close relationship and don't have the same access to benefits.

-But all of it adds up to a reduction in the so-called free market concept and free market uh well the the flowing in in and out of the basic free market is being interrupted and affected by artificial input from the government.
+But all of it adds up to a reduction in the so-called free market concept and free market, the flowing in and out of the basic free market is being interrupted and affected by artificial input from the government, benefiting people that sidle up to the administration versus those who can't.

 And most of us can't.

-We're not corporations and there's not an individual among us that Obama really can benefit from having unless it's some Hollywood actor or what have you.
+We're not corporations, and there's not an individual among us that Obama really can benefit from having unless it's some Hollywood actor or what have you.

-The the complicated part is convincing people to support changing the modern day arrangement that government has with the economy.
+The complicated part is convincing people to support changing the modern day arrangement that government has with the economy.

-Government's just taking too much of it, it's growing too big, it doesn't produce anything, and the pie where everybody's competing for their peace is shrinking.
+And the pie where everybody's competing for their peace is shrinking.

 It's that simple.

-No mean feat, that.
+No mean feat that.

-Here's Pam in Homer, Alaska, as we head back to the phones.
+Here's Pam in Homer, Alaska as we head back to the phones.

 Thank you for calling.